prometheus/alertmanager/docs/configuration.md

 All fields are lists.
 Within each non-empty list, at least one element must be satisfied to match the field.
 If a field is left unspecified, any value will match the field.
 For an instant of time to match a complete time interval, all fields must match.
 Some fields support ranges and negative indices, and are detailed below.
-All definitions are taken to be in UTC, no other timezones are currently supported.
+If a time zone is not specified, then the times are taken to be in UTC.

 `time_range` Ranges inclusive of the starting time and exclusive of the end time to make it easy to represent times that start/end on hour boundaries.